Harris scores 5 TDs, No. 1 Bama escapes No. 11 Florida 52-46

 Alabama recovered an onside kick and ran out all but the final 16 seconds.
 Trask was sacked on the final play of the game.

-After missing the College Football Playoff a year ago for the first time since the four-team format was adopted in 2014, the Crimson Tide will go into this year’s postseason as a big favorite to win it all.
+After missing the College Football Playoff a year ago for the first time since the four-team format was adopted in 2014, the Crimson Tide is back in familiar territory with an offense that averages nearly 50 points a game and seemingly has too many weapons for just 11 men to stop.

-Alabama had won every game in the pandemic-affected season by at least 15 points until Florida gave the Tide a scare.
-Saban’s team is averaging nearly 50 points a game with an offense that seemingly had too many weapons for any 11 men to stop.

-If the Tide can add two more victories to their total, Saban would break a tie with Bear Bryant for the most national championships by a coach.

 “I really love this team,” Saban said.